yohann69/Calendar/README.md

 ✅ Add an adaptative light/dark mode<br />
 ✅ Decipher the ICS file to be able to interpret it and display it in the calendar<br />
 ✅ Make the website responsive<br />
+✅ Create a nice UI (with the w11 design codes) for the calendar page<br />
 ✅ ...
 <br />